KaiTheRedNinja/Jumbleum/Notes.docc/Electronics/Topics/Current of Electricity.md

 - `W` is the energy in joules (J)
 - `t` is the time in seconds (s)

+For information about energy efficiency, see <doc:Energy#Efficiency> in Physics.

 However, it can also be defined as the product of voltage and current.
 Because voltage = current * resistance, power has three
 equations:
 ```math